 As I had previously mentioned, one of the best aspects of Sorrento is its accessibility and convenience to go to other cities.
 Therefore, taking a day trip is highly suggested.
 Some options are listed below.

 Positano is definitely the most famous city along the Amalfi Coast due to its picturesque buildings and the explosion of photos of it on Instagram.
 I loved Positano and it was just as beautiful as I had expected.
 A day trip from Sorrento to Positano was enough time to see the main things within the city.
-I took a tour bus that ran from Sorrento to Positano and I found it worked out very smoothly, but you can also take a ferry.
+I took a tour bus that ran from Sorrento to Positano and I found it worked out very smoothly.
+The bus takes around 45 minutes to arrive at Positano.
+But you can also take a ferry.

 Read More: Top 10 Positano Beaches